PioniaPHP-project/pionia-docs/content/docs/documentation/frontend/_index.md

 ## Who this is for

-You have DeskFlow's Moonlight API running on port **8000** and want a React or Vue task board that calls `task.list` and `member.login` — same origin in production, proxied `/api` during local dev.
+You have Pionia Shop's Moonlight API running on port **8000** and want a React or Vue storefront that calls `product.list` and `customer.login` — same origin in production, proxied `/api` during local dev.

 ## What you will learn